 All summer long, I bumped into canvassers wearing emblazoned binders and vests with the logo of the charity they were working for.
 “Do you have a minute for the environment?” some ask plaintively.
 “I don’t bite, come closer!” others plead.

 I stopped for Greenpeace once.
-The perky canvasser briefly explained me what the organization was standing for and asked me to sign up for a monthly donation.
+The perky canvasser briefly explained to me what the organization was standing for and asked me to sign up for a monthly donation.
 “Now?”
 I said.
 “Yep.
 I’ll take your credit card number and I’ll set you up.”

 I looked around me.
 I was in the middle of Rideau Street chatting with a perfect stranger.
 No, sorry, I’m not giving you all my personal information.
 I’m not committing to automatic monthly withdrawals for a year or two—or more.
 I don’t even have a cell phone plan precisely because I do not want a long-term commitment!
 Give me the charity’s website and I’ll check it out online.
 And I can even meet you another day just as long as I have time to make a decision.

 The canvasser didn’t see it that way.
 As soon as I was done talking, he gave me a piece of his mind.
 “You’re wasting my time.
 There is nothing on the website that I can’t tell you.”
 He pointed at my camera.
 “How much money do you spend on yourself?
 Really, you can’t afford a $20 or even a $15 monthly donation?
 What is it to you?
 A few drinks at Starbucks?”

 I try to be a decent human being.
 I’ve had shitty jobs too.
 So I usually smile and say something along the lines of “not today, sorry”.
 But that time, I was so annoyed by his lame guilt-tripping tricks that I just walked away and vowed to never give a dime to Greenpeace (which is, in retrospect, a stupid reaction).